• Skip to primary navigation

 • Preheat your oven to 350F and move the rack to the top third of the oven.

-• Thaw the spinach under running water (or try microwaving it for a few minutes to speed up the process), then drain it and squeeze out as much of the excess water as you can.
-To measure it out, loosely pack one measuring cup full.
+• Thaw the spinach, then drain it and squeeze out as much of the excess water as you can.
+To measure it out, loosely pack the measuring cup full.

 • Add the cream cheese to a medium prep bowl and microwave about 30 seconds or until the cream cheese is softened.